Case study · synthetic but defensible

 ✗ It isn't

-• A claim that we have closed this customer (we haven't — KGE is pre-commercial)
+• A claim that we have closed this customer (we haven't.
+KGE is pre-commercial)

 • A guarantee that your numbers match these (they almost certainly won't, exactly)

-• A statement that KGE replaces SOC 2 (it doesn't — it gives you the artifact, you still need the audit)
+• A statement that KGE replaces SOC 2 (it doesn't.
+It gives you the artifact, you still need the audit)

 • A claim of HIPAA / HITRUST / SOC 2 compliance (KGE provides primitives; your implementation determines compliance posture, and your auditor signs off)